-The Reusable California Policy Playbook is an OPC-funded project by UPSTREAM, launched in November 2021 as part of a toolkit and resource hub to inform and help local governments, policymakers, and businesses develop foodware ordinances to reduce single-use plastics and achieve reuse goals in food service operations.
-Elements included in the Playbook are:
+The Reusable California Policy Playbook, an OPC sponsored project by UPSTREAM, released in November 2021 as part of a toolkit and resource hub to inform and help local governments, policymakers, and businesses develop foodware ordinances to reduce single use plastics and achieve reuse goals in food service operations.
+The Playbook and resource hub will help advance OPC's Top 10 Recommendations to Address Plastic Pollution in California's Coastal and Marine Ecosystems, by providing technical assistance and tools to assist with the implementation of local comprehensive foodware ordinances.
+The Playbook includes: